 Both white light and coloured options are available in E14 and E27 sizes, though you only get screw rather than bayonet fittings.
 Spot lights and panel lights are available too.

-You do need a separate gateway or remote device to connect to your router for the advanced features (like light grouping), but there is now support for Amazon Alexa, Google Assistant and Apple HomeKit, making them simple to integrate into an existing system.
+You do need a separate gateway or remote device to connect to your router for the advanced features (such as controlling whole groups of lights), but there is now support for Amazon Alexa, Google Assistant and Apple HomeKit, making them simple to integrate into an existing system.
+Much like Philips Hue, here are other useful smart home accessories in the Trådfri range that supplement the bulbs, such as smart plugs and smart light switches.

 Eufy is better known for its cleaning gadgets and is just getting started in the smart lighting market – so there's just one white bulb to pick from here – but the Lumos Smart Bulb is definitely worth a mention in our list.